mecaviv/ComposeSiren/README.md

 The ComposeSiren suite is developed on top of the **JUCE** frameworks.
 You can find more infos about it there: http://www.juce.com.

+#### Build instructions

+The project is based on CMake.
+In orger to build it, you should have **`CMake 3.22+`**, a **`C++20`** compiler, and **`Python 3`**
+(for optional Resource files processing build step) installed on your system.

+It has a few options showcased in the template config file `Config.cmake` (VST2 SDK path; whether, when, and how the binary Resource files should be processed; various credentials for software signing)

+You can derive your own `MyConfig.cmake` from it, then run the following
+commands:
+* `cmake -B cmake-build-debug -DCMAKE_BUILD_TYPE=Debug -C MyConfig.cmake`
+* `cd cmake-build-debug`
+* `cmake --build . --target <my_target>`
+* cmake --install cmake-build-debug --prefix install-debug

+`cmake -B cmake-build-test -G "Visual Studio 17 2022" -C MyConfig.cmake`

 The plugins are built on macOS as 64-bit VST3 and Audio Unit formats, and currently tested on [Reaper][6] and [Ableton Live][4].
 Upcoming windows versions are currently in the development pipeline.

 ### Using the plugins

-Download the latest installer for your OS from the [releases page][link] and run it.
-This will install the VST3 versions of both plugins (as well as their Audio Unit versions on MacOS), and the corresponding standalone applications.
+Download the latest installer for your OS from the [releases page](https://github.com/mecaviv/ComposeSiren/releases) and run it.
+This will install both plugins in VST3 format (as well as Audio Unit format on MacOS), and the corresponding standalone applications.
 <!--
 The vst3 plugin files are respectively called **OneSiren.vst3** and **, and the Audio Unit plugin file called **ComposeSiren.component**.
 You can download the vst3 plugin as well as the Audio Unit plugin directly from the **Releases** menu (to the right of the list of files).